 Navigating diet and exercise after a weight loss procedure requires guidance and support.
 We can help.
 True You Weight Loss is the top endobariatric center in the U.S., leading the nation in non-surgical, minimally invasive weight loss procedures, including ESG.
 Our unmatched expertise means better outcomes, greater weight loss, and lasting success.

 We’ve helped patients from 45 states and 10 countries, offering premium concierge care and support.
-Our three physicians — Dr. Lauren Donnangelo, Dr. Daniel Maselli, and Dr. Christopher McGowan — are triple board-certified in internal medicine, gastroenterology, and obesity medicine, among a select few in the U.S. with this level of specialized expertise.
-They are pioneers in non-surgical weight loss and train other doctors in advanced techniques.
+Dr. Christopher McGowan is triple board-certified in internal medicine, gastroenterology, and obesity medicine, among a select few in the U.S. with this level of specialized expertise.
+He is a pioneer in non-surgical weight loss and trains other doctors in advanced techniques.

 We believe the journey doesn’t end with the procedure.
 That’s why we provide ongoing support with personalized medical, diet, and exercise guidance, plus 24/7 direct access to your physician via phone, text, email, and video chat.